-- e.
-Be able to bivouac on a winter night using appropriate field gear. - f.
-Travel competently in a middle-Appalachian wilderness area during any time of year, including: - (1) Stream crossing evaluation; and - (2) Boulder-field and steep trail climbing. - g.
-Given a photocopy or computer- printed 7.5-minute series topographic map with an ASRC and USNG, or UTM grid overprint, and the original 7.5-minute quadrangle map, identify points via: - (1) Latitude and longitude; - (2) The ASRC grid system; - (3) The UTM (Universal Transverse Mercator System) and USNG (United States National Grid); and - (4) The azimuth and distance off a VOR. - h.
-Given only a 7.5-minute topographic quadrangle or an orienteering map with an attack point and a target plotted on it, and a standard orienteering compass, reliably and accurately: - (1) Calculate the true bearing from the attack point to the target; - (2) Calculate and set on the compass the magnetic bearing to the target; and - (3) Follow the bearing accurately, including triangulating and boxing around obstacles. - i.
-Correctly locate and position a point on a topographic map given: - (1) The bearings to landmarks indicated on the map (resection); or - (2) The bearing to one landmark located on the map, and the information that the position is on a specified linear feature (modified resection). - j.
+- j.
 Given bearings from two locations to a target, correctly locate it on a topographic map (triangulation). - k.
-Demonstrate the ability to lead a field team competently on: - (1) Containment, attraction, survey, hasty, sweep and grid search tasks; - (2) Cutting for sign; - (3) Simple tracking; - (4) Interrogation and visual search tasks; - (5) Non-technical and semi-technical evacuation; and - (6) Direction finding. - Demonstrate the use of the following basic man-tracking skills and techniques: - (1) Selecting and using a tracking stick; - (2) Identifying the effects of sun direction and intensity on tracking; - (3) Identifying and measuring shoe type and size; and - (4) Determine stride length, width, and direction of travel. - m.
+Demonstrate the ability to lead a field team competently on: - (1) Containment, attraction, survey, hasty, sweep and grid search tasks; - (2) Cutting for sign; - (3) Simple tracking; - (4) Interrogation and visual search tasks; - (5) Non-technical and semi-technical evacuation; and - (6) Direction finding. - 1.
+Demonstrate the use of the following basic man-tracking skills and techniques: - (1) Selecting and using a tracking stick; - (2) Identifying the effects of sun direction and intensity on tracking; - (3) Identifying and measuring shoe type and size; and - (4) Determine stride length, width, and direction of travel. - m.
 Demonstrate the ability to properly brief a field team before a task, including: - (1) Giving appropriate information on: - i.
 Subject information and history, subject's equipment and medical history; - ii.
-Weather;

-- iii.
+Weather; - iii.
 Terrain; - iv.
 The search task, its objectives, and how to perform it; - v.
 Time available for the task and the limitations it may impose upon the task; and - vi.
-Team equipment and personal gear needed; - (2) Obtaining information from the team members, such as team member medical problems, and other relevant input; and - (3) Adequately evaluating team members' abilities to do the task. - (4) Demonstrate the ability to debrief properly a field team after a task, including: - i.
-Instructing the team to follow proper procedure now the team has returned to base; and - ii.
-Acquiring team member input (POD, clues, hazards, and other pertinent information). - 7.
+Team equipment and personal gear needed; - (2) Obtaining information from the team members, such as team member medical problems, and other relevant input; and - (3) Adequately evaluating team members' abilities to do the task. - (4) Demonstrate the ability to debrief properly a field team after a task, including: i.
+Instructing the team to follow proper procedure now the team has returned - to base; and ii.
+Acquiring team member input (POD, clues, hazards, and other pertinent - information). - ii.n.
+Demonstrate the ability to safely lead a team on a night task. - 7.
 Ropes and Technical Hardware - a.
-Demonstrate the ability to tie correctly the knots below (in addition to those knots listed in the FTM standards): - (1) Butterfly; - (2) Bowline; - (3) ASRC seat harness. - (4) Load-releasing hitch; and - (5) Cross-chest harness. - b.
+Demonstrate the ability to tie correctly the knots and hitches below (in addition to those knots and hitches listed in the FTM standards): - (1) Butterfly; - 2) Bowline; - (3)(1) ASRC seat harness. - (4)(2)Load-releasing hitch; and - (3) Cross chestChest harness (Parisian Buadrier, cross-chest or equivalent); and (5)(4)Clove hitch. - b.
 Assemble and use a single line rappel system that includes a belay. - c.
 Demonstrate the ability to direct a six person litter team safely in rigging a Z-haul system (3:1 system), a 4:1 hauling system, a "brute force" hauling system, and, using the systems, to move a litter a minimum of 100 feet up a 45 degree slope. - d.
-Demonstrate the ability to rig to an anchor using the following methods: - (1) Tree-wrap and tie-off; and - (2) Using webbing sling loops. - e.
-Demonstrate the ability to cast, pad, and rig static lines. - f.
-Demonstrate the ability to belay competently, including: - (1) Proper anchoring, stance, tie-in and aim; - (2) Correct use of calls and fall catching; and - (3) Tandem Prusik belay. - g.
-Demonstrate competence in braking litters with tree wrap belays and mechanical devices. - h.
-Serve competently in all positions on a semi-technical rescue, including: - (1) Serving as rope team leader with tree-wrap brakes, Figure-8, and break bar rack; and - (2) Selecting suitable anchor points. - i.
-Demonstrate the ability safely to load and tie a patient into a litter, and rig it for semitechnical evacuations. - j.
-Demonstrate competence in route selection for a semi-technical evacuation. - k.
-Demonstrate the knowledge of and ability to care properly for ropes and technical rescue equipment.
+Demonstrate the ability to rig to an anchor using the following methods: - (1) Tree-wrap and tie-off; and